aliebayani/IoT-Devices-Intrusion-Detection/README.md

 ### Preprocessing

 Preprocessing the Edge-IIoT dataset involves encoding categorical features, scaling numerical features, and reshaping the data for model compatibility.
-These preprocessing steps ensure that the data is in a suitable format for training the IDS model.
+These preprocessing steps ensure that the data is in a suitable format for training the model.

 ### Model Architecture

-The IDS model architecture for the Edge-IIoT dataset includes convolutional, pooling, and recurrent layers followed by dense layers for classification.
+The DL model architecture for the Edge-IIoT dataset includes convolutional, pooling, and recurrent layers followed by dense layers for classification.
 This architecture is designed to capture temporal and spatial dependencies in the input data and make accurate predictions.

 ### Training and Evaluation